arangodb/docs-hugo/site/content/3.10/develop/http/documents.md

           description: |
             is returned if the document was removed successfully and `waitForSync` was `false`.
+        '403':
+          description: |
+            with the error code `1004` is returned if the specified write concern for the collection cannot be fulfilled.
+This can happen if less than the number of specified replicas for a shard are currently in-sync with the leader.
+For example, if the write concern is `2` and the replication factor is `3`, then the write concern is not fulfilled if two replicas are not in-sync.
         '404':
           description: |
             is returned if the collection or the document was not found.
             The response body contains an error document in this case.
+        '409':
+          description: |
+            is returned if locking the document key failed due to another concurrent operation that operates on the same document.
+            This is also referred to as a _write-write conflict_.
+            The response body contains an error document with the `errorNum` set to `1200` (`ERROR_ARANGO_CONFLICT`) in this case.
         '412':
           description: |
             is returned if a "If-Match" header or `rev` is given and the found document has a different version.
 The response also contain the found document's current revision in the `_rev` attribute.
 Additionally, the attributes `_id` and `_key` are returned.
+        '503':
+          description: |
+            is returned if the system is temporarily not available.
+This can be a system overload or temporary failure.
+In this case it makes sense to retry the request later.
       tags:
         - Documents
 ```